d-cmst/agreatwine/Documentation/wine-categories.md

 The second issue arises in the so-called "mixed appellations", which include wines with both different type and different composition.
 An example of a mixed appellation is the [DOC Alto Adige](http://catalogoviti.politicheagricole.it/scheda_denom.php?t=dsc&q=2010) appellation, which allows the production of more than 50 different permutations of wine type/wine composition.
 In cases such as this, the appellation is split between multiple sub-appellation which include same-composition wines and where only same-type wines are compared.
 So, we don't have a DOC Alto Adige comparison but a [DOC Alto Adige Chardonnay](/Appellations/Italy/Alto-Adige/DOC-Alto-Adige-Chardonnay), [DOC Alto Adige Sauvignon](/Appellations/Italy/Alto-Adige/DOC-Alto-Adige-Sauvignon), etc.

-There are some exceptions to the above rules, discussed when they happen.
+Exceptions to the above rules are discussed where they happen.

 ## Wine Composition